AEO and GEO Optimization Guide

 - visible trust signals like certifications, reviews, and citations

-This isn’t about adding badges everywhere.
-It’s about showing that real people with real experience stand behind what’s written.
+It’s not about adding badges everywhere — it’s about showing that real people with real experience stand behind what’s written.

-AI search has a short memory.
+Why it matters: AI search has a short memory.
 Content that looks outdated, even if it’s still accurate, is far less likely to be pulled into an answer.
-Regular updates signal relevance.
-Small changes often have outsized impact here.
+Regular updates signal relevance, and small changes often have outsized impact.

 - updating titles to reflect the current year